miking-lang/miking-dppl/treeppl/doc/Developer.md

 # TreePPL Compiler Hacker's Handbook

-Hi and welcome to the TreePPL compiler!
-In this guide you will find information on the intricacies of the TreePPL compiler, how to setup your development environment, and hopefully, after reading it, you will be well-equiped to start contributing to the project!
+Hi, and welcome to the TreePPL compiler!
+In this guide you will find information on the intricacies of the TreePPL compiler, how to setup your development environment, and hopefully, after reading it you will be well-equiped to start contributing to the project!
 This is also a reference for experienced developers.
-For this reason it will start with the very basics but also cover the advanced aspects of compiler development.
+For this reason it will start with the very basics but also cover some advanced aspects of compiler development.

 ## What is TreePPL?

-[TreePPL](https://treeppl.org) is a high level probabilistic programming language (PPL) build within the [Miking](https://miking.org) platform.
+[TreePPL](https://treeppl.org) is a high-level probabilistic programming language (PPL) build within the [Miking](https://miking.org) platform.
-Its primary domain is phylogenetics and evolutionary biology and it can be thought of as a statistical modeling language with a focus on tree data structures.
+Its primary domain is phylogenetics and evolutionary biology.
+It can be thought of as a statistical modeling language with a focus on tree data structures.

 ## Getting started with TreePPL development